arbazsiddiqui/mockingjay/readme.md

 # mockingJay

-> Mock real world data
+> Mock real world data.
+Could be used as a single key/value or an array.

 ## Install